mylofi/local-vault/README.md

 // [ "info" ]
 ```

+A vault instance has the following properties:

+* `id` (string): the unique (to this device) vault ID

+* `storageType` (string): the type of storage mechanism chosen to back this vault

-A vault instance has the following methods:
+A vault instance also has the following methods:

 * `has(key)` (async): checks if the key-value store has the specified property registered